MostlyAdequate/mostly-adequate-guide/ch8.md

 //=> Maybe(24)
 ```

 Notice our app doesn't explode with errors as we map functions over our null values.
-This is because `Maybe` will take care to check for a value each and every time it applys a function.
+This is because `Maybe` will take care to check for a value each and every time it applies a function.

 This dot syntax is perfectly fine and functional, but for reasons mentioned in Part 1, we'd like to maintain our pointfree style.
 As it happens, `map` is fully equip to delegate to whatever functor it receives: